19 Top Benefits Of Beekeeping

 16. Earn extra income

 Beekeeping isn’t a get-rich-quick opportunity, but you can still make money from your hives.
-The more you build up over time, the higher the potential payoff.
+The more you build over time, the higher the potential payoff.

 17. Get a tax break (if you’re lucky)

-If you’re beekeeping to make money, then you’ve got a business.
 Depending on the tax laws where you live, you may be able to claim expenses like beekeeping supplies.
+Speak to a tax specialist or accountant on this matter.

 Various beekeeping supplies on a table